 Stay in the Unique Hobbiton Hotel

 Perched on the hilltops of Xilitla is a whimsical place that resembles Hobbiton in ‘Lord of the Rings’.
-Step through the pastel-colored hobbit holes of Hotel Tapasoli and you’ll find yourself in comfortable, family-friendly rooms that open to gorgeous views of the valley.
+Hotel Tapasoli is one of the most unique places to stay in Mexico, with cute little Hobbit huts strewn on the hills overlooking Xilitla.
+Step through the pastel-colored hobbit holes and you’ll find yourself in comfortable, family-friendly rooms that open to gorgeous views of the valley.

 The hobbit holes overlook several dreamy pools, that you can actually swim in (if you don’t mind the cold water).
 For Lord of the Ring fans, staying here is truly a dream come true.
 It’s not cheap to stay here (we paid $200+/night), but it’s definitely one of the most unique hotels we’ve stayed at.